Saqibs575/pypatterns-575/README.md

 ## **Submit a Pull Request**:
 Go to the [original repository](https://github.com/Saqibs575/pypatterns-575) and click the "New Pull Request" button.
 Select your branch and provide a detailed description of your changes.
 A team member will review your pull request and provide feedback.

-## **Code of Conduct**
-Please note that this project follows a Code of Conduct.
-By participating in this project, you agree to abide by its terms.

-Thank you for contributing to the pypatterns-575 package!
-Your efforts are greatly appreciated.

 -------------------------------------
 -------------------------------------